elifesciences-publications/mGluR_MLI_in-vivo/README.md

 This scripts uses the average images from before and after drug application, as well as from before drug application and the recording at 820 nm laser stimulation wavelength.
 Image pairs are aligned using the openCV ```warpAffine``` function.
-Alignment ouptut is presented in a figure (e.g. figureOutput/ImageAlignment_animal#2.pdf).
+Alignment ouptut is presented in a figure, e.g. [ImageAlignment_animal#2](figureOutput/ImageAlignment_animal%232.pdf).

 ```python
 python alignImages.py
 ```
 ### ROI matching : ```matchROIs.py```

 Using the algined fluorescent images, individual ROIs are indentified to represent the same cell body based on their overlap fraction.
+ROI matching output is presented in a figure, e.g.  [ROImatching_animal#2](figureOutput/ROImatching_animal%232.pdf).

 ```python
 python matchROIs.py